-- be the 'owner' of the Code of Practice and accreditation program, and be responsible for maintaining, developing, and promoting them within the sector - be responsible for advocating to government for the sector, promoting collaboration within the sector, considering issues impacting the sector, and more, and - provide education and information to seed purchasers, highlighting the long-term benefits of the Code of Practice and of ensuring they buy seed from accredited collectors and growers.
-This may include developing Guidelines for buyers of native seed.
+- be the 'owner' of the Code of Practice and accreditation program, and be responsible for maintaining, developing, and promoting them within the sector - be responsible for advocating to government for the sector, promoting collaboration within the sector, considering issues impacting the sector, and more, and - provide education and information to seed purchasers, highlighting the long-term benefits of the Code of Practice and the need to ensure that they buy seed from accredited collectors and growers.
+This may include developing guidelines for buyers of native seed.